 The education and ongoing training of the childcare professionals make MCCS better able to deliver high quality childcare programs to children in attendance.
 MCCS has been C.A.F.R.A. accredited since September 1999.
 Accredited by the Child & Family Resource Association means we exceed the minimum standards in Alberta set by Alberta Family and Social Services.
 In April of 2006 Alberta Association for the Accreditation of Early Learning and Care Services granted our center accreditation status to recognize that we have met the provincial requirement for high quality childcare.
 The Out-of-School-Care program was accredited in March 2010.

-In May 2010, our Executive Director Elzbieta ()won an Alberta Child Care Professional Award of Excellence.
+In May 2010, our Executive Director Elzbieta (Ela) Olszewska won an Alberta Child Care Professional Award of Excellence.

 We have professionally trained and certified Early Childhood Educators with First Aid, security clearance, and Child Welfare clearance.
 We also offer developmentally appropriate programs based on Learning through Play, a safe, nurturing & stimulating environment, sound child guidance practices, and parent/family support.
 Children with Special Needs are welcome, and subsidies are available to families who qualify.